c0d367/dns_enum/README.md

 # dns_enum
-This tool for collecting Details(IPv4, IPv6, CNAME, MAIL SERVER, TEXT) of a server this is simplifying the task of DIG
+This tool for collecting Details(IPv4, IPv6, CNAME, MAIL SERVER, TEXT) of a server.
+This is simplifying the task of DIG

 Download the zip file and extract<br>
 Give exicute permission to the dns_enum.sh<br>